Start your d.i.y. journey today

 You are landing on this page which means you are interested in the most up-to-date and relevant HR practices regarding building and/or sustaining a Diversity & Inclusion (D&I) initiative in your organization.
 Or maybe you are interested for personal reasons and want to join the Chapter’s D&I Committee!
 Your input would be welcome any time and truly appreciated.

 Here’s a little bit about the Committee…D.I.Y. stands for Diversity In You.
-The Diversity Chair is Brenda McChriston, a long-time Chapter member and Past President.
-Brenda’s passion for the Chapter’s success in supporting HR professionals in Howard County keeps her an active and enthusiastic Chapter partner, and now she is adding her passions to the Chapter’s D&I Program.
-Brenda is excited to lead the effort to diversify the Chapter’s membership and leadership, to publicize successful diversity programs in the local community, develop and/or distribute information and materials to Chapter members to promote diversity in the workplace, publicize examples of successful diversity efforts being undertaken by chapter members in their particular workplaces, and create a buzz of interest in members to join her on the Committee!
+The Diversity Chair is Latoya Hicks, and she is excited to lead the effort to diversify the Chapter’s membership and leadership, to publicize successful diversity programs in the local community, develop and/or distribute information and materials to Chapter members to promote diversity in the workplace, publicize examples of successful diversity efforts being undertaken by chapter members in their particular workplaces, and create a buzz of interest in members to join her on the Committee!

-Come join Brenda and the D&I Committee today!
-You can let Brenda know of your interest by sending an email to [email protected].
+Come join Latoya and the D&I Committee today!
+You can let Latoya know of your interest by sending an email to [email protected].

 Resources to build your D&I Knowledge Base

-- NEW LINK: Starbucks Diversity & Inclusion Training - The Third Place: Our Commitment, Renewed
+- Starbucks Diversity & Inclusion Training - The Third Place: Our Commitment, Renewed

 American Bar Association Resource Guide: Programs to Advance Racial and Ethnic Diversity in the Legal Profession, American Bar Association, 2000.